-This document sets forth the Office of Energy Infrastructure Safety's (Energy Safety's) 10-Year Electrical Undergrounding Plan (EUP) Guidelines.
+This document sets forth the Office of Energy Infrastructure Safety's (Energy Safety's) 10-Year Electrical Undergrounding Plan (EUP) Guidelines pursuant to Public Utilities Code section 8388.5.

 1.1 Authority

 Energy Safety has authority under Government Code section 15475.6 to "adopt guidelines setting forth the requirements, format, timing, and any other matters required to exercise its powers, perform its duties, and meet its responsibilities described in sections 326, 326.1, and 326.2 and Chapter 6 (commencing with section 8385) of Division 4.1 of the Public Utilities Code."